 Word of advise: outside the Cambodian Immigration office there will be lots of scams.
 Just tell them politely that you are all set and you don’t need visa to enter Thailand since you are a Philippine passport holder.

-Crossing the boarders by foot
+Crossing the borders by foot

 It’s about 200 meters from Cambodian Immigration office to Thailand Immigration.
-After crossing the boarder, follow the signs that says Thailand Immigration.
+After crossing the border, follow the signs that says Thailand Immigration.
 Again, this is a bit confusing, there are lots of people passing by.
 Just ask the officers around if you think you’re lost.
 At least that’s what I did.

 Entering the Thailand Immigration

 After walking in about 10 – 15 minutes, you will see an immigration information desk and ask for a disembarkation card.
 Fill it up and proceed upstairs and clear Thailand immigration.
-Note that there are a lots of people trying to cross the boarder and the line could take up to an hour.
+Note that there are a lots of people trying to cross the border and the line could take up to an hour.
 Total process time was 2 hours from 6-8AM.

 Tip: For Philippine passport holders, prepare a copy of your flight from Bangkok to Manila if you will be exiting there.